THUDM/CogVideo/sat/README.md

   valid_data: [ "your val data path" ] # Training and validation sets can be the same
   split: 1,0,0 # Ratio of training, validation, and test sets
   num_workers: 8 # Number of worker threads for data loading
+  force_train: True # Allow missing keys when loading ckpt (refer to T5 and VAE which are loaded independently)
+  only_log_video_latents: True # Avoid using VAE decoder when eval to save memory
 ```

 If you wish to use Lora fine-tuning, you also need to modify: